jjzcru/elk/docs/run.md

 `watch`

-This requires that the task has a property `watch` already setup, otherwise it will throw an error.
+This requires that the task has a property `sources` already setup, otherwise it will throw an error.
 When this flag is enable it will kill the existing process and create a new one every time a file that match the regex is changed.

-The property `watch` uses a `go` regex to search for all the paths, inside the `dir` property, that matches the criteria and adds a `watcher` to all the files.
+The property `sources` uses a `go` regex to search for all the paths, inside the `dir` property, that matches the criteria and adds a `watcher` to all the files.

 Example: